jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/9-migrate-application-to-the-cloud/README.md

     azure-iot-hub
     ```

-1. Run the following command to install the new Pip packages:
+1. Run the following command on the terminal to install the new Pip packages:

     ```sh
     pip3 install -r requirements.txt
     ```

-1. Add the following imports to the `__init__.py` file:
+1. Add the following imports to the `function_app.py` file:

     ```python
     import json